-7. AUDITORS' REMUNERATION AND TAX AGENT'S FEE
+7. AUDITORS' REMUNERATION, TAX AGENT'S FEE AND SHARIAH ADVISORY FEE

-For the financial period from 20 December 2022 (date of launch) to 31 July 2023, auditors' remuneration and tax agent's fee were borne by the PRS Provider.
+For the financial period from 6 December 2023 (date of launch) to 31 July 2024, auditors' remuneration, tax agent's fee and Shariah advisory fee were borne by the PRS Provider.